25 of the Best Chinese Restaurants in Milan

 4. Gong

 This upscale restaurant serves ambitious Chinese cuisine that’s undercut with Italian influences, such as the Raviolo d’Oro, dumplings with a saffron dough filled with ossobuco and served alongside a risotto alla milanese cream.
-Inspiration from Japan also features in several dishes.
+Inspiration from Japan also appears in several dishes.
 Also, the elegant dining room is complete with various of its titular percussion.
 Corso Concordia, 8; +39 02 7602 3873; Open Tuesday for dinner only and Wednesday – Sunday (lunch and dinner), closed Monday; website

 5. Jin Yong

 The second Chinese restaurant I ever visited in Milan and still one of my faves!
 I ate here for the first time in 2013, and it has never left me disappointed.
-In fact, it’s my first choice if I’m dining out on Paolo Sarpi.
+In fact, for ages, Jin Yong was my first choice if I was dining out on Paolo Sarpi.
 If on offer, the mantis shrimp and razor clams are a must.
-Also, the smoked bamboo is insanely delicious.
-Porta Ticinese, 6 (Chinatown); open Tuesday- Sunday; website
+Also, the smoked bamboo is insanely delicious.The owners moved to a new location earlier this year, and are no longer associated with the original Paolo Sarpi outpost — the new owners kept the old name.
+Porta Ticinese, 6 (Colonne di San Lorenzo); open Tuesday- Sunday; website

 6. Mao’s Hunan